isomerpages/pa-mgwanted/articles/wellness/_posts/2020-11-03-go-on-a-jurassic-adventure.md

 ![Go On A Jurassic Adventure](/images/content-articles/wellness/go-on-a-jurassic-adventure-img3.jpg)

 ### CYCLING
-Rent bicycles from East Coast Park or Changi Airport for a low-impact workout that’s easier on your joints.
-You can drop off your bikes at rental stores at either end once you’re done.
+Rent bicycles from East Coast Park or Changi Airport for a low-impact workout that's easier on your joints.
+You can drop off your bikes at rental stores at either end once you're done.
 While cycling the connector will only take about 15-20 minutes, you can also cycle all the way to Marina Bay through connected cycling paths for a better workout, if you are game for it.

 ![Go On A Jurassic Adventure](/images/content-articles/wellness/go-on-a-jurassic-adventure-img4.jpg)